ANAMIKA

 Amok!

 On a hot day around noon, I was at 'Statue' on some work.
-Suddenly, there were loud shouts: "Elephant running wild!
+Suddenly, shouts were heard: "Elephant running wild!
 Take cover!"
 Pedestrians scattered in panic; I barged into a shop with several others and waited tensely.

 Soon, there was a loud cling-cling and an elephant trotted past.
 No handler was in sight.
 Its heavy chains were loose and trailed behind.
 The beast had no tusk - "Oh, it's a 'pidi'!"